 - What happens after testing has been completed and a test deliverable is to be produced?

 - How often will you update this plan?
-Will it change as a result of changes in your environment or project objectives?
+Will it change due to changes in your environment or project objectives?

 - When should components of your plan be prepared, such as quality assurance plans, procedures, and test scripts?

-Test Plan Template is a document that is prepared by the QA lead, test manager, or Business Analysts and shared with project managers, developers, etc. in order to ensure that the quality of the product will be satisfactory.
+Test Plan Template is a document prepared by the QA lead, test manager, or Business Analysts and shared with project managers, developers, etc., to ensure that the quality of the product will be satisfactory.

 What Is Software Test Plan Template?

-A software test plan template is a Word document that contains all instructions and details about how the software will be tested.
+A software test plan template is a Word document containing instructions and details about how the software will be tested.
 The template is used as a guideline for all the testing activities in order to deliver high-quality products.

-The test plan may cover all types of software testing like Functional, Regression, Smoke (Sanity), Sanity and Performance, etc. It explains what kind of tests are going to be performed on what type of software e.g. Web application, Software for Handheld devices like mobile or tablet, etc.
+The test plan may cover all types of software testing like Functional, Regression, Smoke (Sanity), Sanity and Performance, etc. It explains what kind of tests will be performed on what type of software e.g., Web application, Software for Handheld devices like mobile or tablet, etc.

-It includes the list of test cases for each requirement in the requirements document which is verified by testers during the Test Execution phase to ensure that all functionalities are working properly in the product and there is no issue with it.
-In order to create a software test plan template, one should have a clear idea about the software which is being developed or used to improve the functionality of an existing product.
+It includes the list of test cases for each requirement in the requirements document, which testers verify during the Test Execution phase to ensure that all functionalities are working properly in the product and there is no issue.
+To create a software test plan template, one should have a clear idea about the software being developed or used to improve the functionality of an existing product.

-While creating Software Test Plan Template, it needs to be kept in mind that some points should not exceed and neither should it be less.
-It needs to be precise and efficient so that all parties are informed about what work needs to be performed during testing and what all functionality can be tested with the available resources.
+While creating a Software Test Plan Template, it needs to be kept in mind that some points should not exceed, and neither should it be less.
+It needs to be precise and efficient so that all parties are informed about what work needs to be performed during testing and what functionality can be tested with the available resources.

 What Are The Components of Software Test Plan Template?